sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-excel-reference.md

 This topic describes how Sensible converts documents such as PDFs into Excel spreadsheets.
 To get output from a document structured as a spreadsheet with labeled columns, you must first:

 - Configure extractions for a document type, either using Sensible's using [SenseML](doc:senseml-reference-introduction) or using Sensible's [open-source configuration library](app.sensible.com/library).
-TODO UPDATE LINK.
-- Run an extraction on a target document that belongs to your document type using the [Sensible app](app.sensible.com/quick-extract) or the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
+- Run an extraction on a target document that belongs to your configured document type using the [Sensible app](app.sensible.com/quick-extraction) or the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
 Both these options then allow you to download a spreadsheet of the extraction results.

-Sensible transforms its JSON API extraction output using the following rules:
+Sensible transforms its JSON API extraction output to a spreadsheet using the following rules:

 - Each document transforms into one Excel file.
-In the file;
+In the file:
 - the `fields` sheet lists each piece of document data that can be represented as a single cell value.
 For example, an extracted total monthly mortgage dollar amount.
 - `<field_id>` sheets hold more complex pieces of document data.
 For example, an extracted table.
 - `<field_id>.<index>` sheets hold complex repeating document data.
 For example, an extracted claims loss run.
-- TBD TODO: invoices?

 For more information, see the following sections.